lareponse/badhat/add/doc/db.md

 ## TL;DR

 If you know PDO, you already know everything.
 No DSL, no wrapper.
 Full PDO and `PDOStatement` API at your disposal.
-BADDAD just removes the noise.
+BADHAT just removes the noise.

 ---